Bartlett Yancey High School: Athletics

 In the 2019 football season, the eighth-seeded Buccaneers finished second in the Mid-State 2A and set a school record for wins in a season.

-In addition to football, BYHS has sports programs in wrestling, track and field, cross country, soccer, volleyball, tennis, and basketball.
+In addition to football, BYHS's sports programs include baseball, basketball, cross country, soccer, softball, tennis, track and field, volleyball, and wrestling.

 Facility improvement project

 In June 2020, Bartlett Yancey High School began undergoing renovations as well as the demolition of segments of the existing school.
 A new two-story building was constructed, which included classrooms, science labs, a media center, a kitchen and dining area, a security station, and administrative and guidance offices.
 Infrastructure improvements were also made throughout the campus.

-The project's total cost was $35.1 million dollars and was completed in 2022.
+The project had an original budget of $35.1 million but finished with an actual construction cost of less than $29 million.
+After applying a $15 million grant received for the project, the net cost to Caswell County was under $14 million.
+The new facility was completed in 2022.